 Perceived disability is where the claimant does not actually a disability meeting the Equality Act definition, but the discrimininator sees them as having a disability.
-For example the tribunal may decide the impairment does not have a substantial effect on normal day-to-day activities, so it is not a disability within the Equality Act.
-Nevertheless, in certain types of claim (below Limited to ‘direct discrimination’ and harassment), the tribunal may hold that there is unlawful discrimination if the employer perceived there to be an impairment having the required (long-term) substantial effect, and discriminated because of that perceived impairment.
+For example the tribunal may decide the impairment does not have a substantial effect on normal day-to-day activities, and so is not a disability within the Equality Act.
+Nevertheless, in certain types of claim (below Limited to ‘direct discrimination’ and harassment), there is unlawful discrimination if the employer perceived there to be an impairment having the required long-term substantial effect, and discriminated because of that perceived impairment.
 An example:

 An applicant mentions in a job application for a sales role that he has a stammer.
 The employer assumes that a person who stammers would not have the communication skills required for this role, and so does not invite them for interview.
 The employer does not look at the individual’s actual abilities.

-On a tribunal claim, the claimant could probably show that his stammer is actually a disability within the Equality Act definition.
-However even if the tribunal did not accept it was a disability, the employer may well be liable for direct discrimination on the basis of perceived disability.
+On a tribunal claim the claimant could probably show that his stammer is actually a disability within the Equality Act definition.
+However even if the tribunal did not accept it was a disability, the employer would probably be liable for direct discrimination on the basis of perceived disability.

 Note: Perceived disability discrimination could be particularly useful in a case such as this where an employer acts on stereotypical assumptions about a disability, as it may well be direct discrimination.
-See further below Direct discrimination or harassment.
+See further below Applying ‘perceived disability’ to stammering>Summary.

 When the Equality Act was passed, the intention of the government was that discrimination because of a ‘perceived’ protected characteristic, including disability, should be covered.
-However, this was not confirmed by an appeal decision of the courts until the Coffey case in late 2017.
-On this case, and the arguments generally for perceived disability discrimination falling within the Equality Act, see below Perceived disability discrimination is unlawful.
-The more difficult issues arise as regards showing the employer has the required perception, which is addressed lower down this page starting with What perception of disability is required?.
+However, this was not confirmed by an appeal decision of the courts until the Coffey case (below) in late 2017.

 Limited to ‘direct discrimination’ and harassment